 An independent valuers opinion of the current value of the STDC Group land was prepared in accordance with the RICS Valuation Global Standards 2017, CIPFA Code and the International Financial Reporting Standards and related definition of "Current value".
-This valuation has informed the revalued figure shown in the accounts with an effective date of 31/03/2021.
+This valuation was carried out on 20/10/21, a desktop exercise was carried dout by management as at 31/03/22 where no material amendments to this valuation were identified and this has informed the revalued figure shown in the accounts.
 Buildings on the land are dilapidated redundant assets from a former use and therefore carry no value.